 Learn in Winston Salem

-The Moravians settled in Old Salem in the 1760s and brought their savvy business skills along with them.
-Today, the historic buildings hold the key to the 250-year history told through living history museums’ signage, costumed interpreters, and soon, a smart-phone app via Salem Pathways.
+The Moravians settled in Old Salem in the 1760s and brought their savvy business skills to town.
+Today, the historic buildings hold the key to the 250-year history told through living history museums’ signage, costumed interpreters, and soon, a smartphone app via Salem Pathways.

 Stroll the vintage home and tree-lined streets featuring around 90 buildings.
 You will walk in the footsteps of an essential part of Southern history, restored to its former glory in 1964, and interpret the Moravian community.

-Explore fascinating free gardens (a donation is suggested) at Reynolda Gardens, with 129-acres of stunning color-themed gardens, the original 1913 greenhouse, attractive blooms, and even a vegetable garden.
-There are places to picnic and walk around the gardens, and even groups of friends taking lawn chairs to visit with one another.
+Explore fascinating free gardens (donations suggested) at Reynolda Gardens, with 129-acres of stunning color-themed gardens, the original 1913 greenhouse, attractive blooms, and even a vegetable garden.
+There are places to picnic and walk around the greens.
+You can sense it is a place where groups meet to socialize and enjoy the great outdoors.

 Check out the black cotton plants—they are amazing!